sqlwindspeaker/QLib/README.md

 size(void):int | Get string length
 isEmpty(void):bool | Check if empty
-trim(option):string | Remove leading or trailing blanks split(seperator):array | Split a string into an array contains(substr, ignoreCase):bool | Check if has the substr
+trim(option):string | Remove leading or trailing blanks split(separator):array | Split a string into an array contains(substr, ignoreCase):bool | Check if has the substr
 indexOf(substr, direction):int | Find the index of the first matched substr slice(start, end):string | Create a substring